jacobsfletch/rhtml-docs/guides/using-html-templates.md

 # Using HTML Templates

-This guide will walk you through the process of capturing screenshot(s) with dynamic content.

 Rasterize HTML uses [Handlebars](https://handlebarsjs.com/), a minimal templating language.
 If you're already familiar with it, this should feel intuitive to you.

 ## Dynamic Content

 The concept is very simple and be thought of in two parts:

   1. Define a template, with [expressions](https://handlebarsjs.com/guide/#simple-expressions) that identify each piece of replaceable content
   2. Send it content, an array of objects whose keys are mapped to each expression defined in the template